csarn/pymatlab/README.txt

 This package lets python users interface and communicate with MATLAB from python.
-Pymatlab makes it easier for users to migrate from a large MATLAB codebase to python scripts - one step at a time - by using old MATLAB scripts.
+Pymatlab makes it easier for users to migrate from a large MATLAB prototyping codebase to python scripts - one step at a time - by using MATLAB scripts as a part of the python code.

-The package uses Numpy's ndarrays and translates them into MATLAB's mxarrays using Numpy's ctypes extension and Matlab mx library.
-The interface to MATLAB's workspace is done through MATLAB's engine library.
+The package uses Numpy's ndarrays and translates them into MATLAB's mxarrays using Python's ctypes and Matlab's mx library.
+The interface to MATLAB's workspace in done through MATLAB's engine library.

 Download
 --------

 Downloading is possible from PyPi_ and `SourceForge pymatlab files`__.
-Since pymatlab is hosted at SourceForge_ the latest development version is avalable from git repository.
+Since pymatlab is hosted at SourceForge_ the latest development version is available from git.
+There are different branches available this is the ctypes variant.

 .. _PyPi: http://pypi.python.org
 .. _Files: http://sourceforge.net/projects/pymatlab/files/